 When a new house sewer is installed in NYC there are 6 basic types of house sewer connections.
 All 6 types must meet NYC DEP code requirements.
-The most usual is the spur connection, and a spur is also the least costly to connect to when it is available.
+The most commonly used connection is the spur connection.
+It is likewise the least costly to connect to when it is available.
 However, as time has passed it is more and more usual for building lots to be split.
-This creates new buildable lots, and decreases the availability of spur connections.
+This creates new build-able lots, and decreases the availability of spur connections.
 Another factor involving the availability of a spur connection is when previously undeveloped land is developed.

 A spur connection is the most common of all connections used for a house sewer.
 Basically a spur on a city sewer is a wye in the city sewer with a plug on the outlet side.
 The plug is removed when a future house sewer connection is made.
 The spur itself is typically 6″, with the exception being 8″ sizes in Manhattan.
 This is because the minimum size for a house sewer in Manhattan is 8″.
 Having a spur available for connection prevents the need for drilling into the public sewer.
 A “drill in” or other connection type is more costly.
 Importantly, if not done properly, can cause damage to the public sewer.
 In most cases spurs are ideal for a new sewer connections.

 2. Fold in sewer connections

-A fold in connection is required when the city sewer is only one size larger than the connection size required, and no spur exists, a sewer contractor must fold in a new spur in most cases.
-This typically occurs when the public sewer is 8″, a size no longer legal as a public sewer in NYC, and a 6″ connection is required.
+A fold in connection is required when the city sewer is only one size larger than the connection size required and no spur exists.
+A licensed sewer contractor would have to fold in a new spur in most cases.
+This typically occurs when the public sewer is 8″ (which a size no longer legal as a public sewer in NYC) and a 6″ connection is required.